zchee/zistretto/README.md

 useful if calculating item cost is particularly expensive and you don't want to waste time on items that will be dropped anyways).

-To signal to Ristretto that you'd like to use this Cost function:
+To signal to Zistretto that you'd like to use this Cost function:

 1. Set the Cost field to a non-nil function.
 2. When calling Set for new items or item updates, use a `cost` of 0.

 ## Benchmarks

-The benchmarks can be found in https://github.com/dgraph-io/benchmarks/tree/master/cachebench/ristretto.
+The benchmarks can be found in https://github.com/dgraph-io/benchmarks/tree/master/cachebench/zistretto.

 ### Hit Ratios